okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-overview/main/index.md

 After you complete the prerequisites, your data migration is finished, and you have access to your Identity Engine org, the following content outlines the next steps that you may take as you navigate through the rest of your upgrade process.

 For a more detailed look at the upgrade steps, see the [Planning embedded auth application upgrades](/docs/guides/oie-upgrade-plan-embedded-upgrades) guide.
-This guide also contains useful [troubleshooting](/docs/guides/oie-upgrade-plan-embedded-upgrades/main/#troubleshooting) information, including common issues and errors you may encounter during your upgrade, and likely causes.
+This guide also contains useful [troubleshooting](/docs/guides/oie-upgrade-plan-embedded-upgrades/main/#troubleshooting) information, including common issues and errors you may encounter during your upgrade and likely causes.

 1. Test your new environment to make sure that your experience and functionality are preserved.
 2. What’s your Deployment Model?